XML-Travelgate/xtg-content-articles-pub/developer-documentation/hotel/FAQ.md

 **In the tag "RequiredAllPassenger", is specifying the names of the babies necessary?**

-If the value of "RequiredAllPassengers" is true in the static data, then yes, it is necessary
+If the value of "RequiredAllPassengers" is true in the static data, then yes, it is necessary.